 - If Brownies or Rainbows are camping, in case there's bad weather, the licence holder must make sure that there is solid shelter available or make prior arrangements with parents or guardians to take girls home.

-- If Guides and members of The Senior Section are camping, in case there's bad weather, the licence holder must make sure that there is alternative shelter available (this could be a solid shelter or temporary structure, such as a mess tent or marquee) or make prior arrangements with parents or guardians to take girls home.
+- If Guides, Rangers and members of The Senior Section are camping, in case there's bad weather, the licence holder must make sure that there is alternative shelter available (this could be a solid shelter or temporary structure, such as a mess tent or marquee) or make prior arrangements with parents or guardians to take girls home.

 - If adults share a sleeping area with under 18s, there must be at least two adults present.